SaifSyed08/payment-calculator/README.md

 Just paste the raw code from index.html into your site’s HTML editor.

-💡 This option is ideal if you want to make any edits to the style or layout to fit your website overall.
+💡 This approach is ideal if you want to edit the style or layout to fit your website overall.

  ---